GiovanniPasq/agentic-rag-for-dummies/README.md

 Step-by-step tutorial perfect for understanding core concepts.
 Start here if you're new to Agentic RAG or want to experiment quickly.
 Focuses on the essential workflow without advanced features to keep things simple.

 **2️⃣ Building Path: Modular Project**
-Modular architecture that includes **Multi-Agent Map-Reduce** for parallel query processing.
-Every component is independently swappable.
-Use this if you want to build real applications or customize the system for your needs.
+Modular architecture where each component can be independently swapped.
+Use this approach if you want to build real applications or customize the system to your needs.

 **Examples of what you can customize:**
 - **LLM Provider**: Switch from Ollama to Claude, OpenAI, or Gemini (one line change)